-Our leadership programs mobilize changemakers in the communities we work in.
-They provide hands-on experiential learning to future leaders in partnership with local officials, businesses, academia, and other nonprofits.
+Our leadership programs provide hands-on experiential learning to future leaders in partnership with local officials, businesses, academia, and other nonprofits.
 Opportunities provided through Rural Action are linked to career pathways into promising sectors in our region such as watershed restoration and protection, sustainable agriculture and forestry, community organizing and development, zero waste, and environmental education.

 Rural Action has been cultivating the next generation of leaders for more than 25 years.
-Learn more about our history with national service programs by reading our story.
+Learn more about our history with national service programs below.

-The Appalachian Ohio Restore Corps (AORC) mobilizes 31 AmeriCorps members throughout rural Appalachian Ohio to perform direct service in communities of need.
-During a yearlong term of service, members gain training and experience on many types of exciting community and economic development projects, environmental restoration efforts, and education initiatives.
-AORC AmeriCorps members are deeply incorporated into existing programs at Rural Action or partner host sites.
-Projects through AORC include watershed restoration, zero waste, environmental education, local tourism, public lands access, sustainable forestry, sustainable agriculture, economic development, support of local entrepreneurs, asset and gap mapping, workforce development, and sustainable solutions for communities.
+AmeriCorps State/National members perform direct service in communities of need.
+During a term of service, members gain training and experience on many types of exciting community and economic development projects, environmental restoration efforts, and education initiatives.
+Projects include watershed restoration, zero waste, environmental education, local tourism, public lands access, sustainable forestry, sustainable agriculture, support of local entrepreneurs, asset and gap mapping, workforce development, and sustainable solutions.

 Capacity to leverage our assets to solve our own issues is a challenge for small rural organizations, and finding your place in the world can also be a challenge.
 National Service is an incredible resource that puts heart and soul into our work and that of many partners.
-As a Rural Renewal AmeriCorps VISTA member, you will help Rural Action build needed capacity to reach more people and get more done in the communities we work in.
-Our Rural Renewal VISTA program currently places 5 members in year-long terms within programs at Rural Action and Community partners.
-Since 1994, more than 400 full- and part-time VISTA members have served rural Appalachian Ohio communities through Rural Action to address community needs and poverty.
-Projects have spanned healthcare, arts and heritage, low-income housing repair, community revitalization, and other community organizing and community development activities.
-These VISTAs helped form the foundation of the work we do today; many of Rural Action’s current programs began as member committees working with VISTA volunteers.
-Members served a total of 712,228.85 hours over the 15-year course of the program.
-The current Rural Action VISTA project has been operating since 2019 and aims to build on the successes of past programming to help small communities do big things.
+AmeriCorps VISTA members help Rural Action and partner organizations to build needed capacity to reach more people and get more done in the communities we work in.
+Our AmeriCorps VISTA program places 10 members in year-long terms working on projects such as spanned healthcare, arts and heritage, low-income housing repair, community revitalization, and other community organizing and development activities.

 Volunteer and Internship Opportunities